Read what the health professionals have to say about effects of flying, plus tips to beat jet lag or travel sickness.

 Elastic flight stockings improve circulation and can further help lower the risk of DVT.
 You can buy them at pharmacies or shops in the departure lounge.

 Certain groups may be more at risk of DVT than others.
-For further information see the Department of Health's advice on travel-related DVT.
+For further information see the National Health Services' advice on travel-related DVT.

 For most flights, the air pressure in the cabin at cruising altitude is similar to that on a mountain top.
 This means there's less oxygen available, and it also causes gas within our bodies to expand.